joelshep/Tape/README.md

-For this implementation, a program has three main sections: an initial tape configuration (required, but can be empty), and initial state (required), and one or more "configurations", which map a potential state of the machine (what Turing referred to as its m-configuration) to its corresponding behavior, which is one or more of the fundamental instructions, followed by the state the machine should enter after the last instruction is carried out.
+For this implementation, a program has three main sections: an initial tape configuration (required, but can be empty), and initial state (required), and one or more "configurations", which map a potential state of the machine (what Turing referred to as its m-configuration) to its corresponding behavior, which is one or more of the fundamental instructions, separated by commas, followed by the state the machine should enter after the last instruction is carried out.
 The combination of instructions and ending state are referred to as a "move".
 Full-line comments have a ";;" prefix, and can appear anywhere after the lines specifying the initial tape configuration and state.

 Here is an example program which prints alternating 1's and 0's on every other square:
 ```